Child Abuse Cases

 Neglect and Abuse

-Some forms of child abuse are caused not by a parent's willful abuse, but rather, by a parent's negligence.
+Some forms of child abuse are caused by a parent's negligence.
 One common, and oftentimes tragic, form of neglect occurs when a parent accidentally leaves a sleeping baby in a car on a warm day.
 In the sun, the interior of a car can heat within minutes to more than 100 degrees, temperatures that a baby cannot survive.
 Whether to charge parents in these situations with child abuse is a divisive issue.
 Some people maintain that careless parents should be prosecuted; other people believe that a parent who loses a child due to the parent's mistake suffers enough without being prosecuted.